Person Following by Autonomous Robots: A Categorical Overview: Categorization of Autonomous Person-Following Behaviors

 \subsubsection{Granularity}

 Most domestic applications require a single robot accompanying a single person.
 Interacting with a specific person is common as well, particularly for accompanying the elderly and people with disabilities~\citep{ilias2014nurse,liem2008hybrid,kulykukin2004human}.
 The most important features of these robots are the social and interactive skills needed to make the accompanying person feel safe and attended to.
 In industrial applications, however, robustness and performance are more important relative to their social aspects~\citep{cosgun2013autonomous,germa2010vision}.
-These robots mostly assist a single person in a dynamic multi-agent environment (\textit{i.e.}, with the presence of other humans and robots).
+These robots typically assist a single person in a dynamic multi-agent environment, \textit{i.e.}, with the presence of other humans and robots.

-A robot can accompany a group of people by following the \textit{center of attention} of the group~\citep{chen2017person,basso2013fast}.
+A robot can also accompany a group of people by following the \textit{center of attention} of the group~\citep{chen2017person,basso2013fast}.
 However, this can be challenging if people move in random directions.
-An anchorperson is often specified to the robot beforehand who interacts with the robot and helps it to navigate.
+An anchorperson is generally specified to the robot beforehand who interacts with the robot and helps it to navigate.
 In such cases, the robot uses anchorperson-specific features for tracking while interacting with the group as a whole.
-Since interacting with a group of people can be challenging, in practical applications such as museum tour-guiding~\citep{burgard1998interactive}, social servicing~\citep{pieska2013social}, etc., robots are often equipped with simple user interfaces for easy and effective human-robot interaction.

-Furthermore, multiple independent robots can also assist a single person in a common task, given that the person is responsible for synchronizing their activities.
-Although swarm-like multi-robot cooperation~\citep{naghsh2008analysis} or non-cooperative multi-agent synchronization~\citep{chen2017decentralized} is possible, these frameworks are rather resource-demanding and not commonly adopted in practice.
+Since interacting with a group of people can be challenging, service robots are often equipped with user interfaces for easy and effective human-robot interaction.
+Furthermore, multiple independent robots can assist a single person in a common task, given that the person is responsible for synchronizing their activities.
+Although swarm-like multi-robot cooperation or non-cooperative multi-agent synchronization~\citep{chen2017decentralized} is possible, these frameworks are rather resource-demanding and not commonly adopted in person-following applications.